joe-jngigi/next_auth_V5/README.md

 # Getting Started With Server Actions

 On this project, I have utilized the server actions.
 This is the same as using the API's routes, but it is more simple to utilize when making database requests.
 Here is an example of a **server action** code.
+The return values work the same as having a `NextResponse` in the APIs.

 ```TS
 "use server"